No Fault Divorce

 Current statistics suggest that 42% of marriages end in divorce and the current proposals for the no fault divorce system implement a minimum timescale of 6 months, which arguably makes little difference compared to the current system.
 Although, there have been suggestions that the changes will make it easier to get a divorce which may cause an increase.

-No fault divorce will also help the children, as the absence of fault means that children’s views as to why their parents divorced are not as heavily impacted, in addition to the decrease in hostility between the parents reducing the risk of litigation over child arrangements.
+No-fault divorce will also help the children, as the absence of fault means that children’s views as to why their parents divorced are not as heavily impacted, in addition to the decrease in hostility between the parents reducing the risk of litigation over child arrangements.

 The impending change to the UK divorce law and the implementation of the Divorce Law Reform Bill will change the way in which we view divorce in the UK and is set to remove an outdated system that does not work for modern couples.
-Here at Poole Alcock the Family department are members of Resolution, an organisation dedicated to the promotion of amicable separation and we are incredibly excited to see the recent announcement of the Justice Secretary confirming that this will be changing soon.
+Here at Poole Alcock the Family department is members of Resolution, an organisation dedicated to the promotion of amicable separation and we are incredibly excited to see the recent announcement of the Justice Secretary confirming that this will be changing soon.

 Read more about this news story on the GOV.UK website.